-Carpets and rugs can do a lovely job at hiding messes, and it's often satisfying (and a little gross) to hear the crunchy noise of a quality vacuum suctioning up dirt, dust, and crumbs tucked into a rug's fibers.
+Carpets and rugs can do a lovely job at hiding messes, and it's often satisfying (and let's face it, a little gross) to hear the crunchy noise of a quality vacuum suctioning up dirt, dust, and crumbs tucked into a rug's fibers.
 However, you have to find that vacuum first that'll keep your carpets and rugs clean—that has powerful suction and useful accessories that don't leave any embedded debris behind.

 We've purchased over 50 vacuums of all kinds to find the best options for you.
 We've tested them in The Lab for effectiveness on three types of carpet and hard floors, features, maneuverability, value, and noise level, and at home in real-world situations.
-Our best overall pick, the Shark IZ462H Vertex DuoClean PowerFins Stick Vacuum, is lightweight and cordless, and has a self-cleaning brush roll to prevent tangling.
+Our best overall pick, the Shark IZ462H Vertex DuoClean PowerFins Stick Vacuum, is lightweight and cordless, and it has a self-cleaning brush roll to prevent tangling.

-Best Overall: Shark IZ462H Vertex DuoClean PowerFins Lightweight Cordless Stick Vacuum
+Shark IZ462H Vertex DuoClean PowerFins Lightweight Cordless Stick Vacuum

 Long battery life